ibm-messaging/mq-mft/many.to.one.transfer/README.md

 To achive "Many to one file" transfer, this solution first runs a "File to Message" transfer followed by "Message to File" transfer.
 In the first step all files at source are transferred as messages to a queue.
 In the second step messagesfrom that queue are transferred as one file.

 ## Required Configuration
 0) Create source and destination agents.
-This sample assumes there are two agents, "SRC" and "DEST" already configured
+This sample assumes there are two agents, `SRC` and `DEST` already configured

-1) The script requires a queue "MFT.MANY.TO.ONE.Q" to be defined in destination agent's queue manager.
+1) The script requires a queue `MFT.MANY.TO.ONE.Q` to be defined in destination agent's queue manager.
    Use runmqsc to create the queue:

 	`define ql(MFT.MANY.TO.ONE.Q)`

 2) Set access authority to queue for the user under which destination agent runs.
-This sample assumes the destination agent runs under use "samantha"
+This sample assumes the destination agent runs under use `samantha`

 		setmqaut -m MFTDEMO -n "MFT.MANY.TO.ONE.Q" -t q -p "samantha" -remove setmqaut -m MFTDEMO -n "MFT.MANY.TO.ONE.Q" -t q -p "samantha" +browse +get +put

-3) Copy the cleanq.bat or cleanq.sh file to a directory on the file system.
-On Windows copy the cleanq.bat file to say, "C:\MFTCommands" directory.
-For Unix/Linux platforms, copy the cleanq.sh to a directory say "/usr/mftcmds".
+3) Copy the `cleanq.bat` or `cleanq.sh` file to a directory on the file system.
+On Windows copy the `cleanq.bat` file to say, `C:\MFTCommands` directory.
+For Unix/Linux platforms, copy the `cleanq.sh` to a directory say `/usr/mftcmds`.

 4) Add the following properties to destination agent properties file.